leonardodalinky/zero-shot-GLS/scripts/README.md

 ## Stego modes

-For now, we have 3 modes:
+For now, we have only one mode:
 * `--mode=cover`: mimic the cover text.
-* TODO
-* TODO

 ## Corpus Hints